awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/create_deploy_nodejs_geddy_elasticache.md

       If you copy and paste your application URL into another web browser, you should see your CurrItem count go up to 2 after 5 minutes\.

    1. Take a snapshot of your logs, and look in `/var/log/nodejs/nodejs.log`\.
-For more information about logs, see [Viewing Logs from Your Elastic Beanstalk Environment's Amazon EC2 Instances](using-features.logging.md)\.
+For more information about logs, see [Viewing Logs from Amazon EC2 Instances in Your Elastic Beanstalk Environment](using-features.logging.md)\.
 You should see something similar to the following:

       ```
       "sessions": {